igorrogov/gdrive-cast/README.md

  * Google Drive API
  * YouTube Data API v3 (used only for loading information about videos and channels, not for downloading).

 Make sure you have a YouTube converter installed.
-The simplest option is to simply copy the `yt-dlp` to the root folder.
+The simplest option is to copy the `yt-dlp` to the root folder.

 Find a video tha you want to convert and use this command: